 Smart trainers allow these apps to control resistance to replicate hills, headwinds and even drafts inside groups.
 They can also guide you through power-based interval workouts, requiring you to hit the exact wattage prescribed for a particular interval.

 Today’s smart turbo trainers work by communicating with these apps on a smartphone, tablet or computer using either ANT+ or Bluetooth.

 While this may sound complicated, setup is surprisingly easy – most trainers and apps will automatically search for, and connect to, each other.

 To make your life easier, we’ve compiled a list of all the smart trainers that we’ve reviewed that are fully compatible with the ever-popular online trainer video game Zwift, the training software TrainerRoad, pro cycling training simulator The Sufferfest, virtual riding app RGT Cycling and augmented reality app Rouvy.

 Smart trainers can interact with apps in two ways.
-The best ones both broadcast power to apps, and let their resistance be controlled by apps.
+The best trainers broadcast power to apps and let their resistance be controlled by apps.
 Others only broadcast power.
-Those we list here are two-way smart trainers.
+Those listed here are two-way smart trainers.